When does a physical system compute?: Introduction

 \section{Introduction}

 Information science is one of the great advances of the last century.
-The technology that developed from it is now integral to almost all aspects of day-to-day life in the developed world, and advances in mobile telephone hardware have literally put a computer in (almost) every pocket.
-In addition to the proliferation of semiconductor-based computers, nonstandard (also known as unconventional) computational systems continue to be proposed and used -- from the differential analysers of the early 20th century \cite{Shannon1941}, through to the recent explosion of interest in quantum computing \cite{Ladd2010,nandc}, and other proposals such as quantum annealing \cite{Johnson2011}, DNA \cite{dna1,dna2}, or chemical \cite{chem1,chem2} computational devices.
+The technology that developed from it is now integral to almost all aspects of day-to-day life in the developed world, and advances in mobile telephone hardware have put a computer in (almost) every pocket.
+In addition to the proliferation of semiconductor-based computers, non-standard (also known as unconventional) computational systems continue to be proposed and used -- from the differential analysers of the early 20th century \cite{Shannon1941}, through to the recent explosion of interest in quantum computing \cite{Ladd2010,nandc}, and other proposals such as quantum annealing \cite{Johnson2011}, DNA \cite{dna1,dna2}, or chemical \cite{chem1,chem2} computational devices.
 The notion of computation, and its related system property, information, has been imported into other fields in an attempt to describe and explain such diverse processes as photosynthesis \cite{ball2011} and the conscious mind \cite{SOTM}, and a strand of modern cross-discipline thought has given us the claims that ``everything is information" \cite{vlatkobook} or ``the universe is a [quantum] computer" \cite{lloydqc}.

 In parallel with the technological and conceptual development of information science, its foundations continue to be addressed.
 The definition of which mathematical, logical, and algorithmic structures constitute `a computation' is a topic of ongoing research (see for example \cite{comp,flc}).
 The question of how to define information, both as a concept and a physical quantity, is being investigated by philosophers, physicists, and informatics researchers (see for example \cite{sepinformation}).
 In this paper we address a third, equally important, and specifically physical, question: what is a computer?
 Given some notion of a mathematical computation, what does it mean to say that some physical system is `running' a computation?
-Can we still identify a physical computational system if we don't know the specific mathematical computation?
 If we want to use computational notions in physics, what are the necessary and sufficient conditions under which we can say that a particular physical system is carrying out a computation?
 In short -- \emph{when does a physical system compute}?